 Phone: 406-243-2461, ext.
 1

 --Enhancing the understanding and application of international relations theory, methods, and data.

 --Providing opportunities for conversation and collaboration among security scholars, policy makers, practitioners, and citizens.

-I have published articles and chapters on the causes of war, the political-military effects of the technological offense-defense-deterrence balance, and the causes, conduct, and consequences of the US wars in Kosovo and Iraq.
-I am finishing a book called Security Pluralism: A Systemic Approach to Security Studies, Policy, and Practice.
+I have published articles and chapters on great power politics, the strategic effects of military technology, and the causes, conduct, and consequences of war.
+I'm finishing a book called Security Pluralism: A Systemic Approach to Security Studies, Policy, and Practice.

-In 2014, I was named a “super forecaster” in the Good Judgment Project, a four-year study of international geopolitical forecasting.
-I have written and been interviewed about my experience as a female subject matter expert, and I have briefed members of the US defense and intelligence community on my approach to security forecasting.
+In 2014, I was named a “super forecaster” in the Good Judgment Project, a four-year study of geopolitical forecasting.
+I have written and been interviewed about my experience as a female subject matter expert and have briefed members of the US defense and intelligence community on my approach to security forecasting.

-In 2015, I received UM's Tom Boone Town and Gown Award for my 10-year service as faculty advisor to the Montana Model UN high school conference and travelling team.
+In 2015, I received UM's Tom Boone Town and Gown Award for my service as faculty advisor to the Montana Model UN high school conference and travelling team.

 I appear on KGVO News Talk radio to discuss international current events with local callers.